JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/docs/technical-analysis.md

 Application permissions
 ```

-The important change is that the attacker no longer has to operate as the original human user.
+No user is involved.
+The application authenticates as itself and exercises its own permissions.

-The compromise shifts from:
+The compromise therefore shifts from:

 ```text
 Human identity